-Hence Addison concludes that “[t]here is not perhaps any real beauty … more in one piece of matter than another” and that beauty—and also greatness and novelty, presumably—exists as an idea merely (Addison and Steele 1879, nos.
+Hence Addison concludes that “[t]here is not perhaps any real beauty … more in one piece of matter than another” and that beauty—and also greatness and novelty, presumably—exists in the mind merely merely (Addison and Steele 1879, nos.
 412 and 413).

 The conception of imagination at work in Edmund Burke’s A Philosophical Enquiry into the Origin of our Ideas of the Sublime and the Beautiful (published in 1757/1759) is a successor to Addison’s, though it has undergone expansion along one dimension and contraction along another.